uwetom/media-production-worksheets/wk15-using-external-data/using-data-in-unity.md

 ## Use C# to navigate and extract data from JSON

-In the next video I am going to add to the ``GetData`` C# script to extract information from the JSON data about Near Earth Objects (asteroids) that NASA has designated as hazardous.
+In the next video I am going to add to the ``GetData`` C# script to extract specific information from the JSON data. about Near Earth Objects (asteroids) that NASA has designated as hazardous.
 I want to list all the asteroid names and get their size in km.
 The NASA json data contains all this information.
 Each [near_earth_object](https://raw.githubusercontent.com/uwetom/media-production-worksheets/master/wk15-using-external-data/images/neows-3.png) is classified as ```"is_potentially_hazardous_asteroid": false,``` or ```true```.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTE0NTk4MTQzMywtMTU0MzI1MDkzNywtNj
+eyJoaXN0b3J5IjpbMTU3MTQ0MTczNywtMTU0MzI1MDkzNywtNj
 cyODM2MCwxMDA1NjYwNzQyLDE3NzIyMTUyMTQsLTQ4MzM4Nzks
 LTkwODM0ODEyNiwzMzY2NDQxNDgsLTE1NTY0NDA5ODgsNTE1NT
 YzNjczLC00MTI3NTU0OTUsLTEzMTE3NTcxNjYsLTg0MTUwMjAz